rolandmueller/bigdata/streamlit.md

 When you have finished the app according to the requirements, you should create a Docker environment, deploy it to a cloud server, and push it to GitHub.

 # Create a Docker environment

+Create a new file with the name `Dockerfile`:

 `Dockerfile`:
 ```dockerfile